Yaniv Benhamou

 Presentation

-Yaniv Benhamou (associate professor of digital law at the Faculty of Law of the University of Geneva) is specialized in data protection, intellectual property, art law, Internet law and technologies (including Big Data, Artificial Intelligence and Digital Humanities).
 He has completed several research stays, including at the Berkman Klein Center for Internet & Society at Harvard University (2018), the Centre for Media and Communications Law (CMCL) at Melbourne Law School (2016) and the Max Planck Institute for Intellectual Property, Competition and Tax Law in Munich (2006).

-Parallel to his academic activities, he is an Of Counsel in a law firm in Geneva and a member of the Commission on Innovations and Modernization of the Bar (CIMBAR).
-He is also active in the field of culture.
-In particular, he was assistant curator of the exhibition Controversies: an ethical and legal history of photography organized by the Musée de l'Elysée de Lausanne (Prix Artcurial best contemporary art book 2008), co-founded Artists Rights, pro bono legal advice to artists (i.e. volunteer lawyers for the arts in collaboration with lab-of-arts and rosabrux) and regularly teaches copyright law to museums in the framework of the legal training of AMS (Association of Swiss Museums).
-He is also a member of the Board of Directors of the Center for Art Law and a member of the Standing Committee for Legal Affairs of ICOM International (International Council of Museums).
+In addition to his academic activities, he is a member of the Radio and Television Supervisory Authority (AIEP), which decides on complaints against the media.
+He also works as Of Counsel in a Geneva law firm and is a member of the Commission Innovations et Modernisation du Barreau (CIMBAR).
+He is also active in the cultural field.
+In particular, he was assistant curator of the exhibition Controverses: une histoire éthique et juridique de la photographie organized by the Musée de l'Elysée in Lausanne (Artcurial Prize for best contemporary art book 2008), co-founded Artists Rights, pro bono legal advice to artists (i.e. pro bono lawyers for the arts in collaboration with lab-of-arts and rosabrux) and regularly teaches copyright law to museums as part of AMS (Association des Musées Suisses) legal training courses.

 Associated activities